wataru-maeda/multiSlideMenu/README.md

 super.setupSlideMenus(views: [sideMenu])
 ```

+It's specifing the slide menu is `Left` position, the view size is `view.frame` and background color is `yellow`.
 <img src="https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/sample.gif" width="100">

 ## Customize View

+You'd like to customize the UI for your application.
+It's fully customisable!

 1. Create subview of `SlideMenuView` class

-2. You can add code for your custom UI
+2. You can add code in the `override func draw(_ rect: CGRect)` for your custom UI

 ```Swift
 import UIKit